lorensen/VTKExamples/src/VTKBook/03Chapter3.md

 ren1->SetBackground( 0.1, 0.2, 0.4 );
 ```

 We set the actor coneActor properties by modifying the property object automatically created by the actor.
 This differs from actor coneActor2, where we create a property directly and then assign it to the actor.
 ConeActor2 is moved from its default position by applying the SetPosition() method.
 This method affects the transformation matrix that is an instance variable of the actor.
-The resulting image is shown in **Figure3-28**.
+The resulting image is shown in **Figure 3-28**.

 **Introducing vtkRenderWindowInteractor.** The previous examples are not interactive.
 That is, it is not possible to directly interact with the data without modifying and recompiling the C++ code.
 One common type of interaction is to change camera position so that we can view our scene from different vantage points.
 In the *Visualization Toolkit* we have provided a suite of convenient objects to do this: vtkRenderWindowInteractor, vtkInteractorStyle and their derived classes.